Ogbomoso Oyo State, Nigeria Travel Guide

 Ogbomoso has a tropical savanna climate, with reliably warm temperatures throughout the year, generally ranging from 25°C to 32°C (77°F to 90°F).
 This warmth shapes daily life and outdoor activities.

 The city experiences two main seasons: the dry season (November to March) and the wet season (April to October).
-The dry season brings the Harmattan wind, creating dry, dusty conditions and cooler nights, notably during The month of december and January.
+The dry season provides the Harmattan wind, creating dry, dusty conditions and cooler nights, prominently during The month of december and January.
 Daytime temperatures remain high, but lower humidity renders the heat more manageable.
 The wet season brings heavy rainfall, high humidity, plus common thunderstorms, transforming the landscape into lush greenery.

 Outdoor Exploration: The dry season (November-March) is ideal due to predictable weather and lower humidity.
 Comfortable conditions for walking and extended time outdoors.